-As possible, the program schedules nursing classes for evening hours at Keene.
+The program schedules nursing classes for daytime hours in Keene.
 Clinical schedules vary.
 Day shift schedules are required for a varied experience in nursing.

 Admission requirements to the program at Keene are identical to those of Claremont.
-Associate Degree Nursing Program Requirements apply, except: Applicants to Keene must have the eight (8) general education courses successfully completed (C or better) as a condition of acceptance to the nursing program.
+Associate Degree Nursing Program Requirements apply, except: applicants to Keene must have the eight (8) general education courses successfully completed (C or better) as a condition of acceptance to the nursing program.
 See course list for Associate Degree Nursing - Claremont.